Beware Nuclear Winter: Another on the Way?

-Granted, the broader view is that AI is here to stay.
+Granted, concerns of an imminent AI freeze is a minority view.
 At Tabor Communications’ recent Advanced Scale Forum, Dell EMC AI & HPC Strategist Jay Boisseau said, “AI will have no more winters.
 People talk about whether there’s going to be another AI winter because it’s come in spikes over the last few decades.
 The only reason there were spikes is because there were spikes in academic, productive research, there was always a lack of data and computing power to fulfill it until now.
 There’s no more lack of data and computing power – we see lots of successes… there won’t be a lack of opportunities to use AI.”

 If AI pessimism resides mainly among academics and commentators, rather than technology companies, at least one tech vendor has raised the specter of AI winter – Lenovo’s Madhu Matta, VP/GM, HPC & AI, who warns of a winter brought on by AI customer frustration failure due to lack of software that abstracts away AI complexity and inadequate vendor support services.